-For corn, Model 19 achieves the best performance with a MAPE of 8.3\%.
+In Figure \ref{fig5}, Model 19 achieves the best performance with a MAPE of 10.5\% for corn.
 The results of each model facilitate a detailed examination of how individual ACI components influence crop yields.
-For instance, Model 14, which includes temperature and precipitation components (T90, T10, P), achieves a MAPE of 10.4\%.
-Sequentially adding the wind (W), drought (D), and sea-level (S) components in Models 15, 16, and 17, respectively, allows to evaluate their incremental effects.
-Among these, Model 17 produces the best result with a MAPE of 8.4\%, indicating that the sea-level component has the strongest positive effect on corn yield prediction, reducing the error from 10.4\% to 8.4\%.
-Furthermore, when the wind and sea-level components are combined (Model 19), model performance improves slightly further, reaching 8.3\% MAPE.
+For instance, Model 14, which includes temperature and precipitation components (T90, T10, P), achieves a MAPE of 11.7\%.
+Sequentially adding the wind (W), drought (D), and sea-level (S) components in Models 15, 16, and 17, respectively, allows the evaluation of their incremental effects.
+Among these, Model 17 produces the best result with a MAPE of 10.6\%, indicating that the sea-level component has the strongest positive effect on corn yield prediction, reducing the error from 11.7\% to 10.6\%.
+Furthermore, when the wind and sea-level components are combined (Model 19), model performance improves slightly further, reaching 10.5\% MAPE.
 Interestingly, Model 21, which incorporates all six ACI components, performs worse than Model 19.
 This outcome suggests that while wind and sea-level components enhance predictive accuracy, the inclusion of the drought has a diminishing effect on model performance when all other five climate variables of ACI are already used as predictors.

-For wheat, similar to the findings for corn, Model 19 achieves the best overall performance, yielding a MAPE of 8.2\%.
-When examining the individual component models, Model 8 (T90), Model 9 (T10), and Model 10 (P) produce MAPE values of 9.2\%, 8.7\%, and 8.4\%, respectively.
+For wheat, similar to the findings for corn, Model 19 achieves the best overall performance, yielding a MAPE of 11.5\%.
+When examining the individual component models, Model 8 (T90), Model 9 (T10), and Model 10 (P) produce MAPE values of 12.5\%, 12.1\%, and 12.1\%, respectively.
 These results indicate that, when analyzed individually, precipitation has a relatively higher impact on wheat yield prediction than the temperature-related components.
-When precipitation is combined with low-temperature extremes (as in Model 13), model’s performance improves slightly, with the MAPE decreasing to 8.3\%.
-Furthermore, considering Models 15 (9.2\%), 16 (8.8\%), and 17 (8.7\%), which sequentially incorporate wind, drought, and sea-level components, alongside temperature and precipitation, the results reveal that the sea-level component contributes the most substantial improvement in predictive accuracy.
+When precipitation is combined with low-temperature extremes (as in Model 13), model’s performance improves slightly, with the MAPE decreasing to 12.0\%.
+Furthermore, considering Models 15 (12.0\%), 16 (11.8\%), and 17 (11.7\%), which sequentially incorporate wind, drought, and sea-level components, alongside temperature and precipitation, the results reveal that the sea-level component contributes the most substantial improvement in predictive accuracy.